What is Social Capital?

 “Our economy, our democracy, and even our health and happiness depend on adequate stocks of social capital”

-There are 3 types of Social Capital:
+There are 3 types of social capital

-Bonding Bridging Linking
+Bonding

 “Each one of us…can be a builder of social capital.
 We’re part of the solution used for sticking things together, the ‘glue’ that makes communities better places to live”